KarlCrof/BubbleDisplay/README.md

 The aim of this project is to create an embedded system circuit utilising a seven segment 4 digit 'bubble' display.
 This is in order to explore how the 7-seg display interfaces with a microcontroller in displaying specific and multiple numeric characters.

-A stop watch application was chosen for this purpose.
+A stopwatch application was chosen for this purpose.
 Two buttons, START/STOP and RESET, will be pushed by the user in order to control the stopwatch application.
 A tenth of a second was determined to be suitable timing resolution for this application and the required timing accuracy is a maximum of 100ms deviation from a comparison stopwatch, over 10 seconds (started at the same time).
 Timing will use the millis() Arduino function.

 The 7-seg display is of common cathode type (grounds of each digit's LEDs connected) and power (N-channel, enhancement type) MOSFETs will be used in order to sink the total current of each digit to ground, instead of into a digital I/O pin – this is due to the limted current sinking / sourcing capability of the microcontroller.